matthewsmithwarren/finapp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple example steps.
-Deploying to AWS EC2 is more involved and will be covered in another section.
+Deploying to AWS EC2 is more involved and will be covered in later section.

 ### Prerequisites

-Things you need to use the software and how to install them.
-Start with a Ubuntu OS
+Start with a Ubuntu OS somewhere.
+Then you'll need the following software.
 * Update to current version of Ubuntu OS
   ```sh
   sudo apt-get update